Report incident๐ฅ| Improve page ๐| Access database ๐ข

 Independent oversight.
 There is no independent body to oversee Facewatch's use of facial recognition, leaving it to self-regulate.

-System audits.
+Audits and assessments.
 Facewatch does not provide information on whether it conducts regular audits of its facial recognition system to ensure it is working correctly and fairly.

 Error accountability.
 Facewatch's facial recognition system is not transparent about who is accountable for errors or mistakes made by the system.